The Ultimate Guide to Podcast Marketing [+Tips for First-Timers]

 While podcasts are traditionally meant to be audio-only, using a video may be the best thing you can do to promote your podcast better and make it stand out.

-We transitioned from audio-only podcast to audio + video and we have started to see increased viewership.
+We transitioned from audio-only podcasts to audio + video and we have started to see increased viewership.

 When marketing strategies fail to work, it’s often consistency that is lacking and not the strategy.
 Ensuring consistency often takes care of every other aspect of podcast marketing.